IshanaRaina/classification-bike-users/README.md

 ## Analysis

-Click the icons below to follow along with the various kind of analyses that were performed on the dataset!
+Click the links below to follow along with the various kind of analyses that were performed on the dataset!

 [Data Preprocessing](1-data-preprocessing.md) :computer: